 - 1. Tuition will be reimbursed for the following types of training or education: - a.
 Coursework that is directly job-related or expands the employee's overall job skills. - b.
 Coursework that will allow the employee to become more promotable within the fire district. - c.
-Coursework that is required for a degree (Associates, Bachelors, Masters, or Doctoral) in a curriculum program. - d.
+Coursework that is required for a degree (Associates, Bachelors, or Masters) in a curriculum program. - d.
 Coursework that is a beneficial skill set for SFMD, as determined by the Fire Chief. - 2.
 All tuition reimbursement is subject to budget availability and discretion of the Fire Chief or designee.
-The Fire Chief or designee may prioritize approval of this program and limit tuition reimbursement funds to employees whose degree programs are in the line with and closely support the district's written mission and strategic initiatives. - 3.
+The Fire Chief or designee may prioritize approval of this program and limit tuition reimbursement funds to employees whose degree programs are in line with and closely support the district's mission and strategic initiatives.
+Employees on probation are eligible to apply but may be required to submit additional information for approval. - 3.
 Tuition will be reimbursed only for schools of which accreditation has been awarded from one of the following accrediting associations: Northwest Association, Middle States Association, New England Association, North Central Association, Southern Association, Western Association, or the accrediting association affiliated with the type of course offered.
 Accreditation information is available from each school. - 4.
 A change to the approved original request for Pre-Approval Form (for courses added or dropped) must be submitted within 30-days of the course start date using an additional Request for Pre-Approval Form.